-Objective Target Action Measure of recreation facilities and structures in bushland. facilities.
+Objective Target Action Measure The location and maintenance of existing and proposed recreation facilities will aim to reduce reserve fragmentation and other adverse impacts on the bushland and on heritage relics.
+No unacceptable fragmentation or deterioration of bushland quality as a result of installation or maintenance of recreational facilities.
+Evaluate impacts of all recreational facilities for an area when preparing the Reserve Action Plan, both individually and collectively.
+Minimal impact on the bushland from all recreation facilities in a reserve.
+Council's allocation of funding for ongoing bushland regeneration and restoration work will be integral to the Where necessary, bushland regeneration and restoration works will Include costing for bushland regeneration, restoration and ongoing maintenance of bushland values with Bushland restoration is fully costed into capital budget. budgeting for the initial construction cost of recreation facilities and structures in bushland. be implemented in areas adjoining recreation facilities and structures. budget allocation for new recreation facilities.
 Where active sporting facilities are located upslope of, or adjoining bushland, the management practices for those facilities will be reviewed and modified to reduce existing or potential impacts on the bushland area.
 Management practices for active sporting recreation facilities modified to be sympathetic with adjoining bushland management.
 Management practices for active recreation facilities are designed and implemented to minimise any impact on nearby bushland in consultation with the Parks Asset Co-ordinator.
 A reduction in degrading influences of active sporting facilities which are adjacent to or upslope of bushland.
 Where sporting or recreational facilities exist near bushland best practice methods be employed to minimise light pollution.
 Reduction in light pollution from sporting and recreational facilities.
 Any proposed installation or upgrading of lighting that could impact on nearby bushland and fauna habitat is referred to Council's Bushland staff.
 Minimal impact on bushland and fauna habitat from lighting of sporting or recreational facilities.
-8.1d Aim: To ensure that recre ation structures and facilities in bushland l are maintained to the highest possible s tandard.
-All recreation facilities located in bushland areas will be correctly installed and adequately maintained to minimise risk and Council's level of liability in accordance with Council's.
+8.1d Aim: To ensure that recre All recreation facilities located in bushland areas will be correctly installed and adequately maintained to minimise risk and Council's level of liability in accordance with Council's.
 No unacceptable increase in Council liability due to the installation or inadequate maintenance of recreation facilities in bushland areas Construction of recreation facilities in bushland areas will be of a high standard.
 Recreation facilities in bushland areas will be regularly maintained to a high standard.
 Recreation facilities are included in the relevant Council Asset Management Plans.
 Safe use of recreational facilities in bushland.
 Recreational facilities are regularly maintained to appropriate standard in accordance with the relevant Asset Management Plan.
 Construction materials and techniques for facilities and structures in bushland areas will be visually and environmentally sympathetic with the site.
 Use of visually and environmentally sympathetic materials for facilities located in bushland reserves.
 Any new or upgraded facilities and structures in bushland will be designed and built to be visually and environmentally sympathetic with the surrounding natural area.
 Facilities and structures in bushland are sympathetic to the natural surroundings.